Adasaurus: Skeleton

 The scapula and coracoid of the holotype are completely fused giving form to the scapulocoracoid, and the suture between them is not present.
 Pneumatic foramina are present in the holotypic anterior sacral vertebrae.
 The femur and tibia of the holotype measure 27.3 cm and 30.3 cm long, respectively, and the fourth trochanter is a prominent and rugose ridge that is located on the posterior inner surface of the upper region of the femoral shaft.
-The femur itself is very similar to that of the indeterminate dromaeosaur DGBU-78.
+The femur itself is very similar to that of the indeterminate dromaeosaur DGBU-78 from the Gugyedong Formation of South Korea.
 The anterior surface of the lower end of the femoral shaft is convex in shape, and the lateral tubercle of the upper end of the tibia-fibula articulation is a compact structure.
 The presence of a rounded pit on the inner surface of the lower tibiotarsus is often documented in dromaeosaurids, however, this feature is not verifiable in Adasaurus since the astragalus region is covered with sediments.